Leonardo-Boss/suckless-site/suckless.org/rocks.md

 * [keynav](http://www.semicomplete.com/projects/keynav/) – A new way for
   keyboard selection.
 * [ffcast](https://github.com/lolilolicon/FFcast2) – Simple screencasting.

-[plan9port]: http://swtch.com/plan9port/
-[acme]: http://acme.cat-v.org
-[swm]: https://github.com/dcat/swm - A simple window manager (creatively) called Simple Window Manager.
+* [swm](https://github.com/dcat/swm) - A simple window manager called Simple Window Manager.
 Floating but keyboard-accessible.
-[wmutils]: https://github.com/wmutils/core - A set of utilities for managing windows.
+* [wmutils]: (https://github.com/wmutils/core) - A set of utilities for managing windows.
 Can be used on their own or to augment a WM itself.
 Support for tiling present.

+[plan9port]: http://swtch.com/plan9port/
+[acme]: http://acme.cat-v.org

 Daemons